Bathroom Extractor Fan Installation Cost

 Where Can I Install an Extractor Fan?

-When installing a new extractor fan, rather than just replacing an existing one, you need to think carefully about how you will position the fan, taking into account that you’re going to need to wire the fan into the electrical supply and run ducting through an external wall which may not be the bathroom wall.
+When installing a new extractor fan, rather than just replacing an existing one, you need to think carefully about how you will position the fan, taking into account that you’re going to need to wire the fan to the electrical supply and run ducting through an external wall which may not be the bathroom wall.

-For example, if the loft is directly above your bathroom it is simple to go for a ceiling mounted extractor fan and then run the ducting through the loft where it is also usually easy to access the wiring.
+For example, if the loft is directly above your bathroom, it is simple to go for a ceiling-mounted extractor fan and then run the ducting through the loft, where it is also usually easy to access the wiring.

 But if the bathroom is on the ground floor it may not be so simple; sometimes you might have to lift the existing flooring to tap into the electrical wiring.